After having enabled the MODEP module in

 You may use TouchOSC compatible clients on mobile devices to MIDI-map pedal controls.
-You must be connected to the MODEP WiFi, and use
+You must be connected to the same local network, and use the IP of Raspberry Pi for the TouchOSC Bridge IP (Host IP) in the app's settings.

 You can find extensive MOD Documentation on MOD Devices website: https://wiki.moddevices.com/wiki/Manual

-Some of the features may be disabled in MODEP due to differences in the hardware.
+Some of the features may be disabled or unavailable in MODEP due to differences in the hardware.